 Additionally, the Regional Primary School, the Heroes monument dedicated to Christaki Zenio, the small dam with low vegetation, and the cultivations with the famous mandarins.Photo: arakapas

 The crops of the village:

-The most important crops in the village are citrus trees and fruit trees, mandarins, olives and carob trees.
-There are pine trees, shrubs, shrills, rays and lakes in the woodsome, surrounded by arachas.
+In the village, the most important crops are citrus trees and fruit trees, mandarins, olives and carob trees.
+In the forest that surrounds Arakapas there are pines trees, Pistacia terebinthus, Cistus plants and golden oaks.

 The Arakapa mandarins mature between December and March.
 This variety has been optimally adapted to the soil-climatic conditions of the semi-mountainous area of the villages around Arakapas.
 The foliage of the tree has great resistance to low winter temperatures.
 Characteristic of the variety is that it presents in a strong form the phenomenon of parentage, i.e one year we see overproduction and the next much reduced production.
 In order to deal with this phenomenon, and consequently increase the size of the fruit, strict pruning and thinning of the fruit is recommended in the year with overproduction.

 In 1881 Arakapas had 175 permanent residents.
 In 1891 they grew to 192 and continue to grow until 1921, amounting to 241.
 In 1931 Arakapas had 228 inhabitants, which in 1976 increased to 403.
 According to the census of 2011 he had 307 inhabitants.

 For the map of the area, click HERE